-- Associate Professor of Cinema and Media Studies, Chair of Cinema and Media Studies, Cinema and Media Studies
+- Chair of Cinema and Media Studies, Professor of Cinema and Media Studies, Cinema and Media Studies

 Education & Professional History

 Iowa State University, BS; University of Iowa, MA; University of Massachusetts at Amherst, PhD.

 At Carleton since 1999.

 "Vampires Suck!
 Twihards Rule!!!
 Myth and Meaning in the Twilight Saga Franchise," Quarterly Review of Film & Video 33.1 (forthcoming January 2016).

 Co-edited, with Elizabeth Nathanson, "Teaching Film and Media in Liberal Arts Colleges," Cinema Journal Teaching Dossier 2.2 (Spring 2014).